ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-stream-query-results.js.markdown

-# Session : Querying : How to Stream Query Results
+# Session: Querying: How to Stream Query Results

 Query results can be streamed using the `stream()` method from the `advanced` session operations.
 The query can be issued using either a static index, or it can be a dynamic one where it will be handled by an auto index.